-To increase public awareness about personal genetics, particularly the ethical, legal and social implications (often referred to as “ELSI”) around personal genome sequencing.
+To increase public awareness about personal genetics, particularly the benefits as well as the ethical, legal and social implications (often referred to as “ELSI”) around personal genome sequencing.

 Core values: personal choice & respect for others

 pgEd promotes respectful dialog, informed decision-making, and scientific accuracy.
-We encourage people to explore the benefits and risks of knowing more about their genetic make-up.
+We encourage people to explore the benefits and implications of knowing more about their genetic make-up.

 What we do:

 We develop and share – free of charge – high quality and scientifically precise lesson plans related to personal genetics.
 We also offer professional development workshops that train teachers to integrate these materials into their classrooms.
 For teachers seeking information or support in using our materials, please contact Lauren Tomaselli at firstname.lastname@example.org.